Increased productivity, safety and security in farming operations

 KENWOOD equipment is used in the management of farming activities around the world.
 For example, the €300 million project by Al Dahra and the Serbian government to jointly develop 9,000 hectares of farmland to produce a range of crops, meat and dairy produce and the Public Access Mobile Radio (PAMR) network in Cape Town that numbers many farmers within its subscriber base.
 Read more about other users in sectors with operating characteristics similar to those in agriculture, including Forestry, Vineyards, Wildlife Parks and Construction.

-Alternatively, please post an enquiry to us or contact an authorised KENWOOD Communications reseller.
+Alternatively, please post an enquiry to us or contact an Authorised KENWOOD Communications reseller.

 ► Please complete our Enquiry Form or contact an Authorised reseller